 On Thursday, October 15, the face mask mandate implemented by the Winter Haven City Commission expired.
 Businesses in the City of Winter Haven can still choose to require masks inside their facilities.

-Face masks are required in the City of Winter Haven in public indoor settings beginning on Tuesday, July 14 at 5:00pm.
+Face masks had been required in the City of Winter Haven in public indoor settings beginning on Tuesday, July 14 at 5:00pm.

 On Monday, July 13, the Winter Haven City Commission voted on an Ordinance to require face masks: “Every person working, living, visiting, or doing business in the City of Winter Haven, Florida shall wear a face covering consistent with CDC guidelines in any indoor location, other than their home or residence, when not maintaining social distancing from other persons, excluding family members or companions.”

 At the August 10 regular City Commission meeting, the City Commissioners approved an extension of the existing mask ordinance through September 15, 2020.